drivelling-spinel/tartar/doc/extras.md

 of the players' weapons, nor does it require any ammo.
 Behaviour of plasma gun and BFG are unchanged when SELFIE.WAD is loaded as an extra.

-To activate the stick use SELFIE console command, by default bound to key L.
+To activate the stick use SELFIE console command, by default bound to key \\.
 To deactivate the stick select any weapon.
 With the stick out press Fire to take a selfie; this produces 3 screenshots, filenames for which are output in the console.